rjzamora/ParallelPyTorchTabular/README.md

 ### BytePS: Distributed Parameter-Server Learning (Multiple GPUs)

-Use `mpirun -n <number of desired processes>` and `--par bps` to perform BytePS-distributed learning:
+Use the `launch_bps.py` script and `--par bps` to perform BytePS-distributed learning:

 **E.g.**
 ```
 python launch_bps.py --par bps --adam --epochs 3
 ```

+Note that the number of workers will set according to the `CUDA_VISIBLE_DEVICES` environment variable.